 - Vendor documentation is always accessible.
 If there’s ever a question about a payment method, relationship, or requisition, the auditor has all vendor payment and tax information readily available.

 - Auditing anytime, and anywhere.
-There’s no need to prep paper files and forms.
+There’s rarely a need to prep paper files and forms.
 With all files and forms being available in one cloud-based hub, the AP department can grant portal access to the auditor for easy, on-the-go access.
-There’s less worry about miscalculations, duplicate payments, or human errors that make accounts payable auditing a pain.
+There’s less worry about miscalculations, duplicate payments, or human errors that make accounts payable auditing problemmatic.

 The Light at the End of the Accounts Payable Audit Tunnel